-In applications already pending for patents for improvements in speaking-telephones, the 130 first of which was filed January 3, 1879, I have described and shown precisely the same instrument herein described and shown.
-The object of the present application is to secure, by a division of the said application of January 3, 1879, a separate patent for the device employed in said instrument for the adjustment of the outer electrode, e', whereby the initial press-

-5 ure between the two electrodes is determined.
-All other inventions made by me and embodied in said instrument are herein disclaimed, since they form or will form the subject-matter of claims in the said other applications, or

-10 in still further applications filed herewith or to be filed hereafter.
+In applications already pending for patents | for improvements in speaking-telephones, the first of which was filed January 3, 1879, I have described and shown precisely the same in-5 strument herein described and shown.
+The object of the present application is to secure, by a division of the said application of January 3, 1879, a separate patent for the improvement in said instrument, which is hereinabove 10 especially referred to as gained by supporting the inner electrode, e, upon the independent spring c, acting in a contrary direction to the stronger spring d, which carries the outer electrode and maintains the required initial press-15 ure between the electrodes and against the diaphragm.
+All other inventions made by me and embodied in the said instrument are herein disclaimed, since they form or will form the subject-matter of claims in said other applications 20 or in still further applications filed herewith or to be filed hereafter.